Usman2661/ExpenseManagerBackend_GraphQL/README.md

   }
 }

+#Instructions after cloning
-Run yarn install to install all the dependancies
+//To install all the dependancies yarn install
+//Run seed to setup some sample data npx sequelize-cli db:seed:all
+//Run the server

-Start the server using yarn start
+yarn start